Kertanagara

-Sri Maharajadiraja Sri Kertanagara Wikrama Dharmatunggadewa, Kritanagara, or Sivabuddha (died 1292), whose birth name was Murdhaja, was the last and most important ruler of the Singhasari kingdom of Java, reigning from 1268 to 1292.
+Sri Maharajadiraja Sri Kertanagara Wikrama Dharmatunggadewa, Kritanagara, or Sivabuddha (died 1292), alias Nararya Murdhaja, was the last and most important ruler of the Singhasari kingdom of Java, reigning from 1268 to 1292.
 Under his rule Javanese trade and power developed considerably, reaching the far corners of the Indonesian archipelago.

 Background

 Kertanagara was the fifth ruler of Singasari and was the son of the previous king, Wisnuwardhana (r.
 1248–1268).
 He effectively held power from 1254 and officially succeeded his father when the latter died in 1268.
 The Singasari dynasty had come to power in Java following the overthrow of the previous Kediri Kingdom by Ken Arok, the first Singhasari ruler in 1222.

 Kertanagara was a follower of a mystical Tantric syncretism of Hinduism and Buddhism, and presented himself as the divine god-king incarnation of Shiva and Buddha.
 Kertanagara celebrated many religious festivals and commissioned sculptures and metal plaques during his reign.